department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 The person was in one of these military organizations:

-<b>The Reserves or National Guard</b> and, at the time of death, was entitled to retirement pay, or would have been entitled if they had been over the age of 60.
+<b>The Reserves or National Guard</b> <br>
+At the time of death, they were entitled to retirement pay, or would have been entitled if they had been over the age of 60.

-<b>A reserve component, the Army National Guard, or the Air National Guard</b> and died while hospitalized or getting treatment at the expense of the United States for injury or disease they got under honorable conditions while performing active duty for training or inactive duty training
+<b>A reserve component, the Army National Guard, or the Air National Guard</b> <br>
+They died while hospitalized or getting treatment at the expense of the United States for injury or disease they got under honorable conditions while performing active duty for training or inactive duty training.

-<b>The Reserve Officers’ Training Corps of the Army, Navy, or Air Force</b> and died under honorable conditions while:
+<b>The Reserve Officers’ Training Corps of the Army, Navy, or Air Force</b> <br>
+They died under honorable conditions while:

 - Attending an authorized training camp or on an authorized cruise, <b>or</b>
 - Performing authorized travel to or from a training camp or cruise, <b>or</b>
 - Hospitalized or getting treatment at the expense of the United States for an injury or disease they got under honorable conditions while attending or traveling to a training camp or cruise

-<b>A reserve component</b> and:
+<b>A reserve component</b><br>
+One of these is true:
-- During a period of active duty for training became disabled or died from a disease or injury gotten or made worse in line of duty, <b>or</b>
+- During a period of active duty for training they became disabled or died from a disease or injury gotten or made worse in line of duty, <b>or</b>
-- During a period of inactive duty training was disabled or died from an injury or certain cardiovascular disorders gotten or made worse in line of duty
+- During a period of inactive duty training they became disabled or died from an injury or certain cardiovascular disorders gotten or made worse in line of duty

-<b>Reserve and Guard components</b> and:
+<b>Reserve and Guard components</b> <br>

+All of these are true.
+They:
-- Has met minimum active duty service requirements, as required by law, <b>and</b>
+- Have met minimum active duty service requirements, as required by law, <b>and</b>
-- Was discharged under conditions other than dishonorable, <b>and</b>
+- Were discharged under conditions other than dishonorable, <b>and</b>
-- Was called to active duty and served the full term of service
+- Were called to active duty and served the full term of service
 </div>
 </li>